fepfitra/algorithms/README.md

 [Y] Prime Number Generation: Write a program to generate a list of prime numbers up to a given limit.

-Sorting Algorithms: Implement and compare various sorting algorithms like Bubble Sort, Quick Sort, Merge Sort, and Insertion Sort.
+[Yna] Sorting Algorithms: Implement and compare various sorting algorithms like Bubble Sort, Quick Sort, Merge Sort, and Insertion Sort.

 Binary Search: Implement a binary search algorithm to find an element in a sorted array.